-Looking for a karate instructor or karate lessons in Ratcliff ?
+Searching for a karate teacher or karate instructional classes in Ratcliff ?

-Karate is a Japanese martial art whose physical elements seek the progression of protective and counter-attacking body movements.
-The themes of classic karate training are fighting and self-defence, though its mental and moral aspects target the complete improvement of the individual.
+Karate is described as a Japanese martial-art whose physical elements seek the continuing development of protective and counter-attacking body movements.
+The themes of conventional karate training are fighting and self-defence, though its mental and moral aspects target the over-all improvement of the individual.
 This is caused through the discipline and persistent effort required in training.

-Providing Karate classes in Ratcliff created for individuals from all areas of life both male and female.
-We provide lessons for people from beginner level all the way through to seasoned Karate enthusiasts.
-Our Karate students might be female or male, old or young, we are able to work with individuals from all walks of life, irrespective of their sex or age group.
+Providing Karate classes in Ratcliff intended for individuals from all walks of life both female and male.
+We provide you with lessons for people from beginner level all the way through to seasoned Karate enthusiasts.
+Our Karate students can be female or male, old or young, we will help people from all avenues of life, irrespective of their sex or age.

 Karate practice (Ratcliff ) – Our Karate Classes in Ratcliff

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

 We bring these three activities together to bring you a complete Karate tuition experience in Ratcliff .

 Karate history can be traced back some 1400 years, to Daruma, founding father of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching techniques that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which may be considered the first book on karate in history.